carsonmorris/SasquatchWeather/README.md

 3. Type chmod +x run.sh in your terminal to allow your system to run to the script
 4. Type ./run.sh in your terminal to set the environment variables and compile the files

-Note: This is running on macOS Monterey 12.7.1 and is (at least currently) only set up to work on my own system, I cannot guarantee that these steps will work for everyone, but it should be pretty straight forward, as its not a super advanced application at the point of writing this.
+Note: This is running on macOS Monterey 12.7.1 and is (at least currently) only set up to work on my own system, I cannot guarantee that these steps will work for everyone, but it should be pretty straight forward; and it is not even intended to work for anyone else's system as I am still developing this.
+Though, if you are intending to use this in its current state and the most you should have to work with and edit are the environment variables.